nodejitsu/overwatch/README.md

 listening on multiple couch `_changes` feeds to ensure replication is occurring, we need a way to determinsitically evaluate that this occured.
-If two CouchDBs are assumed to be replicating their `foo` databases, if we receive a change on one and not the other, CouchDB has failed to fulfill its promise to us.
+If two CouchDBs are assumed to be replicating their `foo` databases, if we receive a change on one and not the other (with some extra checking involved), CouchDB has failed to fulfill its promise to us.
 This is where we emit the `unfulfilled` event for you to take action on this!

 ## Example